-Dr. Blair’s primary research focus is on the development of neuro-cognitive systems that, when dysfunctional, give rise to the emergence of mood, anxiety and externalizing symptoms.
+Dr. Blair’s primary research focus is on the development of neuro-cognitive systems that, when dysfunctional, give rise to the emergence of mood, anxiety, externalizing symptoms and substance abuse.
 His primary clinical focus is in understanding the dysfunction of affect-related systems in youth with specific forms of conduct disorder.
-His research approach includes techniques employed in cognitive neuroscience (both neuropsychology and functional imaging), psychopharmacology and, more recently, molecular genetics.
+His research approach includes techniques employed in cognitive neuroscience (both neuropsychology and functional imaging), and psychopharmacology.

 Selected Recent Publications:

 Blair, R. J. (2020).
 Modeling the Comorbidity of Cannabis Abuse and Conduct Disorder/Conduct Problems from a Cognitive Neuroscience Perspective.
 J Dual Diagn, 16(1), 3-21. doi:10.1080/15504263.2019.1668099

 Aloi, J., Blair, K.S., Crum, K.I., Zhang, R., Lukoff, J., Blair R.J.R.
 (2020).
 Alcohol Use Disorder, but Not Cannabis Use Disorder, Symptomatology in Adolescents is Associated With Reduce Differential Responsiveness to Reward Versus Punishment Feedback During Instrumental Learning.
 Biol Psychiatry Cogn Neurosci Neuroimaging. doi:10.1016/j.bpsc.2020.02.003

 Blair, R. J., Veroude, K., & Buitelaar, J. K. (2016).
 Neuro-cognitive system dysfunction and symptom sets: A review of fMRI studies in youth with conduct problems.
 Neurosci Biobehav Rev. doi:10.1016/j.neubiorev.2016.10.022